tatools/sunshine/README.md

 The following pattern will be used for classes filtering: (.+)([Tt]est)([\w\d]+)?
 Sunshine found 3 classes by the specified pattern.
 They all will be passed to appropriate xUnit engine.
 Classes:
-- io.github.tatools.testngtests.PassedTest
+- org.tatools.testngtests.PassedTest
-- io.github.tatools.testngtests.TestNGXmlTest1
+- org.tatools.testngtests.TestNGXmlTest1
-- io.github.tatools.testngtests.TestNGXmlTest2
+- org.tatools.testngtests.TestNGXmlTest2

 ===============================================
 Sunshine suite